Paid Internships Related to Jewish Studies and Israel

 Onward Israel offers a competitive and attractive venue for young people seeking such experiences at affordable prices, and for time periods ranging from six to ten weeks.
 While meeting the individual needs of the participants and allowing them to advance their resumes, Onward Israel programs will also feature inspiring educational modules, with special attention dedicated to activism opportunities within local communities and institutions after program completion and to the development of a deeper understanding of Israel and enhanced Jewish identity and commitment.

 There are dozens of different internship opportunities.
+Please apply now for a program.
 For more information, go to: http://www.onwardisrael.com/category/internship-1-2-3-4

 Amnesty International Israel is looking interns in Tel Aviv, Israel!
 We offer internships in various fields including: